Information and majorization theory for fermionic phase-space distributions

-In this Letter, we explore various notions of uncertainty measures of uncertainty for a single fermionic mode.
+In this Letter, we explore various notions of uncertainty measures for a single fermionic mode.
 After constructing the sets of physical and coherent states, we show that all physical phase-space distributions are Gaussian (\textit{i.e.}, thermal states of positive or negative temperature).
-This radical simplification brought by Pauli's principle allows us to prove several uncertainty relations for the Wigner $W$- and Husimi $Q$-distributions, as well as a complete set of majorization relations in fermionic phase space.
-Although the $W$- and $Q$-distributions are Grassmann-valued, the associated fermionic uncertainty relations involve real-valued entropies, hence are meaningful (they actually happen to be all equivalent).
+This radical simplification, brought about by Pauli's principle, allows us to prove several uncertainty relations for the Glauber $P$-, Wigner $W$-, and Husimi $Q$-distributions, as well as a complete set of majorization relations in fermionic phase space.
+Although the $P$-, $W$-, and $Q$-distributions are Grassmann-valued, the associated uncertainty relations involve real-valued entropies, hence are meaningful.
+For further remarks, see~\cite{SM}.